hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 $$

-This short argument ignores the fact that grains can jitter up and down as well, as explained in the [appendix]({{hapax.github.io}}/assets/napkin-hacks-appendix/#sec-2-1).
+This short argument ignores the fact that grains can jitter up and down, as explained in the [appendix]({{hapax.github.io}}/assets/napkin-hacks-appendix/#sec-2-1).
 But the method here gives the right answer, and in the spirit of cheeky hacker approximation I will let it stand.